lllyasviel/Fooocus/readme.md

 ### Linux (Using Anaconda)

-If you want to use Anaconda, you can
+If you want to use Anaconda/Miniconda, you can

     git clone https://github.com/lllyasviel/Fooocus.git
     cd Fooocus